North Carolina Hunting Seasons 2023-2024 New Regulations & Dates!

 North Carolina Hunting Bag Limits

 Deer hunters in North Carolina can shoot a certain amount of deer each season.
-Each shooter can only take down six deer, with two deer having horns and the remaining four being antlerless.
+Each shooter can only take down six deer, with two having horns and the remaining four being antlerless.
 Unlike some other states, North Carolina does not have a daily limit on the number of deer that may be taken.

 The state-wide bag restriction does have one exception, though.
 Deer management assistance program (DMAP) participants can take extra antlerless deer without putting them against their national quota.
 The DMAP program’s capture identifiers must be used to identify these animals.